Want to go straight to the recipe? Click here to go to the gluten-free lemon cake recipe.

 This cake is impressive because of it’s height.
 I baked it in a tall 8-inch springform pan (from Kaiser, but you can also put it in a regular 9-inch cake pan and it will work just as well, if not better.
 The baking is a little easier in a 9-inch cake pan, like this one from Chicago Metallic (taking about 45–50 minutes, instead of over an hour).

 I am not leading a gluten-free lifestyle, but I do find it interesting to try and bake gluten-free.
 If nothing else, it’s a challenge, and also I think it’s really exciting baking with different flour and starch sources than what a traditional kitchen would use.
 I’ve baked with chestnut flour to make gluten-free cranberry chestnut financiers, rice flour to make gluten-free pistachio financiers, and a combination of gluten-free whole grain flours to make this gluten-free raspberry cake.
 This gluten-free cake has the look of a good cake, the crumb of a good cake, and an impressive mouthfeel.
 It contains a lot of ground almonds so there is an almond flavour in it that is the perfect setting for a generous layer of lemon curd, and it’s made with mashed potatoes (from yellow boiling potatoes).
 And there’s no xanthan gum, which is a bonus for me.
-For now, I’m sharing with you this recipe, but if you click here, you can find the process of how I got to this final recipe for a gluten-free mashed potato cake.
+For now, I’m sharing with you this recipe, but if you the process for developing a gluten-free cake, you can find the process of how I got to this final recipe for a gluten-free mashed potato cake.

 Gluten-free lemon cake with raspberries